How I Finally Got Control Over My Kids' Screen-Time Habit

 But before long, things started to get out of control.
 They were online all day long.
 And it started to impact their mood and behavior.
 Every time I would ask them to shut off the devices and take a break or play outside, they would complain and argue.
 They would spend the whole day asking when they could get back on – like some kind of incessant two-headed whine monster.

 After putting them to bed one night after a particularly challenging day I was feeling so frustrated.
 How had I allowed this to get so out of hand?
 My husband and I formulated a simple plan.
-We'd let them play in the afternoon from 5-6pm before dinner.
-1 hour.
+We’d let them play in the afternoon from 5 to 6 p.m. before dinner.
+One hour.
 No exceptions.
 The key was to be firm and consistent.
 No rule-bending.

 The withdrawal was real.
 They were awful for days!
 Genuinely upset and deeply frustrated around the clock.
 They cried, they were angry, they gave a million reasons why it wasn’t fair.
 They both had toddler-style meltdowns!
 Really, if it wasn’t so upsetting, it would have been quite funny.

 But after a few days, they started to settle into the new routine.
 They began to pull out their old toys and to play cards, Legos, and invent new make-believe games together!
 Bedtime got easier and their sleep improved.
 They seemed calmer.
 It was truly shocking how much of a difference we noticed in them.